-There are very many treatments for emotional and mental health, and one of the treatments that is not mentioned quite often if having an emotional support animal.
+There are very many treatments for emotional and mental health, and one of the treatments that are not mentioned quite often is having an emotional support animal.
 However, having a special furry friend to help you with your emotional well-being is a viable option if you qualify for one.

 Take a look at some of the requirements of getting an emotional support animal.

 If you have an emotional disability or a mental health diagnosis, you legally qualify for an ESA.
 However, according to the American Kennel Club, the animal must be prescribed to you by a licensed mental health professional.
 This means you need to be currently seeing a psychiatrist, therapist, or psychologist actively.